kubernetes-sigs/vsphere-csi-driver/docs/book/features/file_volume.md

 ```

 The `labels` key-value pair `static-pv-label-key: static-pv-label-value` used in PV `metadata` and PVC `selector` aid in matching the PVC to the PV during static provisioning.
 Also, remember to retain the `file:` prefix of the vSAN file share while filling up the `volumeHandle` field in PV spec.

+**NOTE:** For File volumes, CNS supports multiple PV's referring to the same file-share volume.